robinsao/solidstore/README.md

 It's a bummer `localstack` community version doesn't support persistence.
 There are docker images such as [this one](https://github.com/GREsau/localstack-persist) that attempts to solve this problem, but it's built by the community making it risky.

+There are 2 users created by default; their usernames are `testuer` and `testuser2`.
+Both of their passwords are `test`.

 # View and interact

 The client should be accessible on `https://localhost:5213`, the server on `https://localhost:5313`, and keycloak on `https://localhost:8443` if you're running in the development environment.
 Otherwise, it's `https://client.solidstore.localhost` and `https://server.solidstore.localhost`, `https://keycloak.solidstore.localhost` respectively.